 You know you’re approaching the Ravana falls, by the cars parked on the street, the vendors with a bit of everything a tourist might need and a lot of people circulating, crossing the street…then you cross the bridge and here they are!
 Beautiful natural setting, children taking the opportunity to refresh themselves in the calmer waters running on the side of the strong waterfall.

-We like to explore the surroundings, discovering local life.
-Here we go following just our instinct, deciding to turn right or left just because without any other constrain then our will!
+I like to explore the surroundings, discovering local life.
+Here I go following just my instinct, deciding to turn right or left just because without any other constrain than our will!

 When you leave Ella, your senses filled with magic sensations – smells, textures, flavours – you know you’re leaving behind a piece of magical experience, from Kandy to Ella.
 Unforgettable!